qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

      Draw Effects: Transform dialog

+One or more effect types can be used at the same time.
+You (de)activate an effect using its checkbox in the effects list.
+You can change the selected effect type by using the |selectString| :guilabel:`Effect type` option.
+You can reorder the effects using |arrowUp| :sup:`Move up` and |arrowDown| :sup:`Move down` buttons, and also add/remove effects using the |signPlus| :sup:`Add new effect` and |signMinus| :sup:`Remove effect` buttons.

 There are some common options available for all draw effect types.
-:guilabel:`Transparency` and :guilabel:`Blend mode` options work similar to the ones described in :ref:`layer_rendering` and can be used in all draw effects except for the transform one.
+:guilabel:`Opacity` and :guilabel:`Blend mode` options work similar to the ones described in :ref:`layer_rendering` and can be used in all draw effects except for the transform one.

-One or more draw effects can used at the same time.
-You activate/deactivate an effect using its checkbox in the effects list.
-You can change the selected effect type by using the |selectString| :guilabel:`Effect type` option.
-You can reorder the effects using |arrowUp| :sup:`Move up` and |arrowDown| :sup:`Move down` buttons, and also add/remove effects using the |signPlus| :sup:`Add effect` and |signMinus| :sup:`Remove effect` buttons.
+.. _draw_modes:

-There is also a |selectString| :guilabel:`Draw mode` option available for every draw effect, and you can choose whether to render and/or to modify the symbol.
-Effects render from top to bottom.'Render only' mode means that the effect will be visible while the 'Modify only' mode means that the effect will not be visible but the changes that it applies will be passed to the next effect (the one immediately below).
-The 'Render and Modify' mode will make the effect visible and pass any changes to the next effect.
-If the effect is in the top of the effects list or if the immediately above effect is not in modify mode, then it will use the original source symbol from the layers properties (similar to source).
+There is also a |selectString| :guilabel:`Draw mode` option available for every effect, and you can choose whether to render and/or modify the symbol, following some rules:

+* Effects render from top to bottom.
+* :guilabel:`Render only` mode means that the effect will be visible.
+* :guilabel:`Modifier only` mode means that the effect will not be visible but the changes that it applies will be passed to the next effect (the one immediately below).
+* The :guilabel:`Render and Modify' mode will make the effect visible and pass any changes to the next effect.
+If the effect is at the top of the effects list or if the immediately above effect is not in modify mode, then it will use the original source symbol from the layers properties (similar to source).

 .. _vector_labels_tab: